MicrosoftDocs/sql-docs/docs/t-sql/statements/create-database-azure-sql-database.md

 The CATALOG_COLLATION argument is only available during database creation.

 ## Database Copies
  Copying a database using the `CREATE DATABASE` statement is an asynchronous operation.
 Therefore, a connection to the [!INCLUDE[ssSDS](../../includes/sssds-md.md)] server is not needed for the full duration of the copy process.
-The `CREATE DATABASE` statement will return control to the user after the entry in sys.databases is created but before the database copy operation is complete.
+The `CREATE DATABASE` statement returns control to the user after the entry in sys.databases is created but before the database copy operation is complete.
 In other words, the `CREATE DATABASE` statement returns successfully when the database copy is still in progress.

 -   Monitoring the copy process on an [!INCLUDE[ssSDS_md](../../includes/sssds-md.md)] server: Query the `percentage_complete` or `replication_state_desc` columns in the [dm_database_copies](../../relational-databases/system-dynamic-management-views/sys-dm-database-copies-azure-sql-database.md) or the `state` column in the **sys.databases** view.
 The [sys.dm_operation_status](../../relational-databases/system-dynamic-management-views/sys-dm-operation-status-azure-sql-database.md) view can be used as well as it returns the status of database operations including database copy.